1994–95 FA Cup: Second round proper

 The second round of the competition featured the winners of the first round ties.
 The matches were played on 3 December 1994, with five replays and no penalty shootouts required.
+Bashley, from the Southern League Southern Division at Step 7 of the football pyramid, was the lowest-ranked team in the draw.

 Third round proper

-The third round of the season's FA Cup was scheduled for 7 January and marked the point at which the teams in the two highest divisions in the English league system, the Premier League and the Football League First Division (now known as the Football League Championship) -except Port Vale and Burnley-.
-There were twelve replays, with one of these games going to penalties to settle it.
+Teams from the Premier League and the Football League First Division (except Port Vale and Burnley) entered at this stage.
+Matches were played on the weekend of 7-9 January 1995.
+Twelve replays were required, with one of those going to penalties to settle the outcome.
+Enfield, Marlow and Aylesbury United from the Isthmian League Premier Division at Step 6 of the football pyramid were the lowest-ranked teams in the round.
+Along with Altrincham from the Football Conference at Step 5, they were also the last non-league clubs left in the competition.

 Fourth round proper

 The fourth round featured the thirty-two winning teams from the previous round, and was played on the weekend of 28 January.
 There were five replays and two penalty shootouts.
+Second Division sides Wrexham and Swansea City were the lowest-ranked teams in the draw and the last clubs from the First Round left in the competition.

 Fifth round proper

 The eight fifth round ties were played on the weekend of 18 February, with three replays being required.